Umerr/delta-voiceiq-2.0-ha/README.md

 2. Enter your HA **long-lived access token** in the connection settings
    - Create one at: your HA profile (click your name bottom-left) > Long-Lived Access Tokens > Create Token
-3. Click **Open Apple Sign-In** -- a new tab opens with Delta's login page
+3. Click **Open Apple Sign-In** -- a new tab opens with Delta login page
 4. Sign in with your Apple ID (or Google/Amazon)
 5. After authentication, the browser tries to redirect to `justaddwater://` and **fails** (this is expected)
 6. Your browser URL bar now shows something like: `justaddwater://?code=delta.code.XXXXX&state=YYY`
 7. **Copy the entire URL** from the address bar
 8. Paste it into the input field on the refresh page
 9. Click **Exchange Token**
 10. The page polls for status.
-Within ~10 seconds you'll see either:
+Within ~10 seconds you will see either:
     - **Success:** "Token refreshed!
 Expires [date] ([days] days).
 Backup at secrets.yaml.bak"
     - **Error:** Details about what went wrong

 ### What Happens Behind the Scenes

 The shell script (`delta_token_exchange.sh`):
-1. Calls Delta's `PostAuth` endpoint with your code
+1. Calls Delta PostAuth endpoint with your code
 2. Captures the 302 redirect containing a base64-encoded JWT
 3. Decodes and validates the JWT
 4. Backs up `secrets.yaml` to `secrets.yaml.bak`